 Memorize Key Conversion Factors

 Memorizing a few key conversion factors can be incredibly helpful in everyday situations.
-Knowing that 1 mile is approximately 1.6 kilometers allows you to quickly estimate distances without relying on a calculator.
-Another useful conversion factor is that 5 miles is roughly 8 kilometers.
+Knowing that 1 mile is approximately 1.So naturally, 6 kilometers allows you to quickly estimate distances without relying on a calculator.
+Which means another useful conversion factor is that 5 miles is roughly 8 kilometers.
 By memorizing these values, you can make mental conversions more easily.

 Practicing these mental conversions regularly will help reinforce your understanding and improve your estimation skills.
 Try converting distances you encounter in your daily life, such as the distance to work or the length of a running route.